Radiotherapy for secondary breast cancer

 If you have treatment to your brain, you may have some hair loss.

-If you are having radiotherapy to the stomach, abdomen or brain, you may feel sick.
-Sickness can be relieved by anti sickness medicines (antiemetics) which your doctor or nurse can prescribe.
+If you are having radiotherapy to the stomach, tummy (abdomen) or brain, you may feel sick.
+Sickness can be relieved by anti sickness medicines (antiemetics) that your doctor or nurse can prescribe.

 You can view and print the quick guides for all the pages in the Secondary breast cancer section.

 Radiotherapy uses high energy rays to destroy cancer cells.
 The rays only treat the area of the body they are aimed at.
 Radiotherapy can be given to different areas of the body at the same time.
 It tries to do as little harm as possible to normal cells.

 Radiotherapy is helpful for treating women with secondary breast cancer in

 - Parts of the brain

 Our page about radiotherapy for breast cancer gives detailed information about how you have radiotherapy.